A draft horse wearing a well-fitted leather horse collar for heavy work.

 For lighter work and competitive driving, you’ll also see more flexible and lightweight hybrid collars.
 These designs offer freedom of movement while still providing the necessary support for pulling.
 The focus of modern collar design is all about creating a perfect, customized fit that allows your horse to perform at its best without discomfort.

-Find the Right Type of Horse Collar
+What Type of Horse Collar Do You Need?

 Choosing the right horse collar isn't just about looks; it's about matching the equipment to the work you plan to do.
 Different tasks require different types of support and pressure distribution to keep your horse comfortable, safe, and effective.
 Whether you're doing heavy farm work, enjoying a light drive, or competing, there’s a specific collar designed for the job.